MikeHopley/ftl-ships-guide/stealth-b.md

 ### Burst Laser 2 (unmanned)

-Now it gets complicated.
-Consider an enemy ship where the weapons room is at most 1 tile separated from the shields room.
-A common example in sector 1 would be a Rebel Fighter that boards you anywhere but weapons.

-*With no interruptions*, your Glaive will always fire **most** of its beam before an unmanned BL2 hits.
-That’s enough to kill those ships.
-However, toggling the Glaive usually lets the BL2 hit about when you start firing.
+With no interruptions, your Glaive will always fire most of its beam before an unmanned BL2 hits.

+That’s enough to kill almost all ships in sectors 1 and 2, or at least destroy their weapons directly.
+Exceptions: cloaking, hacking, Zoltan Shields, and pirate Mantis Interceptor in sector 2.

+Toggling the Glaive usually lets the BL2 hit about when you start firing.
+Therefore it can be better to pre-cloak and skip the toggle.

 **BL2 + Heavy Laser**, for example.
 The Heavy Laser forces cloaking if it heads towards *either* weapons or cloaking.
 Toggling has little benefit here, since you protect weapons at the expense of cloaking; it only drops the chance that *either* system is hit from 5.9% to 5.1%.